phac-nml/mob-suite/README.md

 ```

 ### Source
-For system-wide installation one can follow these commands on Ubuntu distro that includes Python
+To build from source code directly on Ubuntu Linux distro, follow these commands that include Python
-library dependencies and tools
+libraries and other dependencies install
 ```bash
 apt update && apt install python3-pip #installs gcc compiler for pycurl apt install libcurl4-openssl-dev libssl-dev #for pycurl